Montana-Media-Arts/webDesignFall2024/_docs/topic-05/02-anatomy-html/page-01.md

 <div class="divider-heading"></div>

   An HTML document is composed of a tree of HTML <b>elements</b>.
 An element is an individual component of an HTML document.
-Elements denote to the processor structure and semantic meaning of the document.
+Elements denote the processor structure and semantic meaning of the document.
 Elements may also be nested or encapsulated within other elements.</p>

   <div class="code-heading">